CS571-F25/p157/README.md

+# Inventory Manager

+This project is meant to serve as an inventory manager, allowing the user to create inventory entries and get reminders for items which are out of stock.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.